Viscosupplementation Treatment for Arthritis

 Recovering at home

 You may have slight pain, warmth, and swelling right after the shot.
-These symptoms usually don’t last long.
+These symptoms often don’t last long.
 Using an ice pack may help.
 Follow all your healthcare provider's instructions about medicines.
-For the next 48 hours, make sure to not stand for long periods, walk a lot, jog, or lift anything heavy.
+For the next 48 hours, don't:

-The shot won’t relieve your symptoms right away.
+The shot won’t ease your symptoms right away.
 It may take several weeks before you begin to feel a difference.
 Your relief from symptoms may last for several months.

-Your treatment may include additional shots over the next several weeks.
+Your treatment may include more shots over the next weeks.
 Make sure to keep all of these appointments.
 The procedure may not work well if you don’t have the full series of shots.
-Tell your healthcare provider if the shots are not relieving your symptoms.
-If the treatment does work, you may have repeat shots in about 6 months or so.
+Tell your healthcare provider if the shots are not easing your symptoms.
+If the treatment does work, you may have more shots in about 6 months or so.

 When to call your healthcare provider